Minister responsible for Canada-U.S. Trade, Intergovernmental Affairs and One Canadian Economy

 The minister responsible for Canada-U.S. trade, intergovernmental affairs and one Canadian economy (Note: ministre responsable du commerce Canada–États-Unis, des affaires intergouvernementales et de l’unité de l’économie canadienne) is a minister of the Crown with a multi-role portfolio in the Canadian Cabinet.
 Supported by Global Affairs Canada, the minister manages trade negotiations with the United States and the overall bilateral trade relationship.
 The minister oversees federal relations with provinces and territories, and directs the Intergovernmental Affairs Secretariat in the Privy Council Office as minister of intergovernmental affairs.

 Dominic LeBlanc has held the role since it was created on May 13, 2025, and concurrently serves as the president of the King's Privy Council for Canada.
 LeBlanc has held the intergovernmental affairs portfolio since 2020 and previously from 2018 to 2019.
 The minister is selected by the prime minister and appointed by the Crown.

 History

 The role was created in May 2025 by Prime Minister Mark Carney following the 2025 federal election.
 Before the election, Dominic LeBlanc served as minister of international trade and minister of public safety, where he developed a relationship with U.S. commerce secretary Howard Lutnick and President Donald Trump.
-The role was introduced in the context of the trade war with the United States, the role has been described as one of the most important posts in government.
+The role was introduced in the context of the trade war with the United States, it has since been described as one of the most important posts in government.
 Amid increasing calls for diversification and self-reliance, a renewed focus emerged on reducing Canada's interprovincial trade barriers—a longstanding irritant in Canadian federalism—and the need to build nation-building megaprojects.